SalithaUCSC/jQuery-Ajax-Dynamic-Select/README.md

-# Dynamic and dependent Select Box using jQuery, Ajax and PHP
+# Dynamic and dependent Select Box using jQuery, Ajax, PHP and MYSQL

 This application fetched mobile phone models belongs to a particular mobile phone brand, selected from a dropdown menu...